longieirl/intern_challenge/README.md

 4. **Additional RESTful API endpoints (Optional)**:
    - Create a RESTful API using `Node.js` and `Express` to perform CRUD operations on the employee data.
 The API should support the following endpoints:
-   - **GET /employees/:id**: Retrieve details of a specific employee by their ID.
+   - **GET /employees/:id**: Retrieve details of a specific employee by their ID

 5. **Data Validation (Optional)**: